OTCM-Protocol/public/README.md

 ---

-## What is OTCM Protocol?
+## What is RWA Tokens?

+RWA Tokens is a purpose-built, nine-layer Solana Mainnet-Beta infrastructure platform that tokenizes real-world assets across three asset classes — global equities, commercial real estate, and mineral and hydrocarbon project interests — under a single SEC Category 1 Model B compliance backbone.

+All three modules are production-ready and available for issuer onboarding today: **Module 1: ST22 Digital Securities** (global equities), **Module 2: Real Estate Tokens** (commercial real estate), and **Module 3: CORECM Tokens** (mineral, oil, and gas project interests).
+Module 1 reaches general availability for live trading on CEDEX at Q3 2026; Modules 2 and 3 onboard issuers under the same nine-layer framework on the same timeline.
-OTCM Protocol is a purpose-built, nine-layer Solana Mainnet-Beta infrastructure platform that tokenizes illiquid OTC microcap equity securities as **ST22 Digital Securities**.
-Each ST22 token represents direct beneficial ownership in Common Class B shares held in perpetual custody by [Empire Stock Transfer](https://www.empirestock.com), an SEC §17A-registered transfer agent and qualified custodian.

-ST22 tokens are classified as **Category 5 Digital Securities** under [SEC Release No. 33-11412](https://www.sec.gov) (March 17, 2026), operating within the **Category 1 Model B** architecture defined by the January 28, 2026 Joint Staff Statement on Tokenized Securities from the Division of Corporation Finance, Division of Investment Management, and Division of Trading and Markets.
+Each tokenized instrument represents direct beneficial ownership in an underlying asset held in qualified custody by [Empire Stock Transfer](https://www.empirestock.com), an SEC §17A-registered transfer agent.
+Instruments operate within the **Category 1 Model B** architecture defined by [SEC Release No. 33-11412](https://www.sec.gov) (March 17, 2026) and the January 28, 2026 Joint Staff Statement on Tokenized Securities from the Division of Corporation Finance, Division of Investment Management, and Division of Trading and Markets.

 The core insight: compliance enforcement in traditional markets is expensive because it requires human intermediaries at every step.
 When compliance is embedded in the token transfer primitive itself — enforced mathematically at the moment of every transfer by immutable smart contract code — the marginal cost of compliance per transaction approaches zero.
-This cost structure makes institutional-grade securities compliance viable for microcap OTC securities for the first time.
+This cost structure makes institutional-grade securities compliance viable across asset classes that traditional finance cannot service economically.

 ```
 Transfer initiated → Token-2022 program → Transfer Hook CPI →